jackmoore/autosize/readme.md

 #### [Workaround for ios 11 bug](https://github.com/jhubble/autosize/commit/18e747124271c7d59362a4a34455dceebf4ed6b0)

 To avoid third part changes, this fork was created for ISAO internal use.
+And should be abandoned when [autosize](https://github.com/jackmoore/autosize) implements the fix on future versions.

 ## Summary